WOVNio/WOVN.php/docker/HOWTO.md

 4. Run docker
 Run the following command.
-You should be able to see the content when you access `localhost`.
+You should be able to see the content located at `/docker/public` when you access `localhost`.
 ```
 docker-compose -f apache.yml up -d
 ```